mintty/mintty/wiki/Tips.md

 and replace the conhost program in your Windows System32 folder with it.
 Make a backup copy of conhost.exe first, just in case.
 (Do **not** copy conhost.exe from Windows 11 into Windows 10.)

+### Mouse interaction in console-based programs ###

+Under the same conditions that cause broken text attribute handling, mouse reporting modes may be inhibited so mouse control would not work.
+Also the workaround is the same as above.

 ### Line end copy/paste from WSL and other console-based programs ###